Interaction-aware hand motion retargeting spanning geometry, force, and self-supervision.

 Cross-embodiment and Self-supervision#

-This direction aims to avoid manually paired data and to learn cross-hand mappings directly from action principles.
+The appeal here is to stop relying on manually paired data and instead learn cross-hand mappings from action principles.

 • Geometric Retargeting (2025) 9: Uses action principles such as fingertip-velocity consistency as self-supervised signals to learn unpaired, cross-embodiment mappings that preserve contact semantics and motion stability despite scale and joint differences, and has been integrated as a geometric prior into Dexterity Gen 10.